 Wallet Address Book

-Import your users’ wallet addresses to speed up inbound transactions delivery.
+Import wallet addresses to speed up inbound Travel Rule messages delivery.

 Sumsub has developed the Wallet Address Book API to ensure 100% delivery of inbound Travel Rule data exchanges.

-Using the Wallet Address Book streamlines Travel Rule transactions processing and cuts operational costs as it does not require the involvement of the 3rd-party Blockchain Analytics providers (Crystal Intelligence, Merkle Science, etc.) to attribute the wallet address to a Counterparty VASP.
+Using the Wallet Address Book streamlines Travel Rule messages processing and cuts operational costs as it does not require the involvement of the 3rd-party blockchain analytics providers (Crystal Intelligence, Merkle Science, etc.) to attribute the wallet address to a counterparty VASP.

 For security reasons, you may choose to hash your addresses.